hackoregon/backend-service-pattern/README.md

 ### 4. Start the project

 * Make sure you've got a local copy of your projects's `project_config.py`
-* Run `start-proj -` to view your service's swaggerized API
+* Run `start-proj -t` to view your service's swaggerized API

 ### 5. Setup your project in travis